erkyrath/quixe/README.txt

 * Version History

+- 2.0.0 (###)
+  - Switched from Prototype over to jQuery.
+  - Switched from my old ad-hoc license to the MIT license.

 - 1.3.1 (March 27, 2014)
-    Added acceleration functions 8 through 13, which work correctly when NUM_ATTR_BYTES is changed.
+  - Added acceleration functions 8 through 13, which work correctly when NUM_ATTR_BYTES is changed.

 - 1.3.0 (January 3, 2013)